-d.
-Which of the discretionary (optional) deductions and/or exclusions policies does the PHA plan to employ (select all that apply) For the earned income of a previously unemployed household member For increases in earned income (between annual recertifications) Fixed amount (other than general rent-setting policy) If yes, state amount/s and circumstances below: Fixed percentage (other than general rent-setting policy) If yes, state percentage/s and circumstances below: For household heads For other family members For transportation expenses For the non-reimbursed medical expenses of non-disabled or non-elderly families Other (describe below) e.
-(Ceiling rents 1.
-Do you have ceiling rents? (rents set at a level lower than 30% of adjusted income) (select one) Yes for all developments Yes but only for some developments No 2.
-For which kinds of developments are ceiling rents in place? (select all that apply) For all developments For all general occupancy developments (not elderly or disabled or elderly only) For specified general occupancy developments For certain parts of developments; e.g., the high-rise portion For certain size units; e.g., larger bedroom sizes Other (list below) 3.
-Select the space or spaces that best describe how you arrive at ceiling rents (select all that apply) Market comparability study Fair market rents (FMR) 95 th percentile rents 75 percent of operating costs
+A plan to employ (select all that apply) For the earned income of a previously unemployed household member For increases in earned income (between annual recertifications) Fixed amount (other than general rent-setting policy) If yes, state amount/s and circumstances below: Fixed percentage (other than general rent-setting policy) If yes, state percentage/s and circumstances below: For household heads For other family members For transportation expenses For the non-reimbursed medical expenses of non-disabled or non-elderly families Other (describe below) e.
+Ceil ling rents you have ceiling rents? (rents set at a level lower than 30% of adjusted income) elect one) Yes for all developments Yes but only for some developments No 2.
+Fo or which kinds of developments are ceiling rents in place? (select all that apply) exclud For all developments (includes family and elderly/disabled developments; les HOPE VI and redeveloped properties) For all general occupancy developments (not elderly or disabled or elderly only) For specified general occupancy developments For certain parts of developments; e.g., the high-rise portion For certain size units; e.g., larger bedroom sizes Other (list below) lect the space or spaces that best describe how you arrive at ceiling rents (select all apply) Market comparability study Fair market rents (FMR) 95 th percentile rents

-100 percent of operating costs for general occupancy (family) developments Operating costs plus debt service The "rental value" of the unit Other (list below) f.
-Rent re-determinations: Between income reexaminations, how often must tenants report changes in income or family composition to the PHA such that the changes result in an adjustment to rent? (select all that apply) Never At family option (if income decreases) Any time the family experiences an income increase Any time a family experiences an income increase above a threshold amount or percentage: (if selected, specify threshold)\$200/month Other (list below) Other (list below) Any time a family experiences an income increase above a threshold amount or percentage: (if selected, specify threshold)\$200/month Other (list below) Any time a family experiences an income increase above a threshold amount or percentage: (if selected, specify threshold)\$200/month Other (list below) Other (list below) g.
+75 percent of operating costs 100 percent of operating costs for general occupancy (family) developments Operating costs plus debt service The "rental value" of the unit Other (list below) Set at Flat Rent levels for each bedroom size (80% of Fair Market Rent) f.
+Rent re-determinations: Between income reexaminations, how often must tenants report changes in income or family composition to the PHA such that the changes result in an adjustment to rent? (select all that apply) Never At family option (if income decreases) Any time the family experiences an income increase Any time a family experiences an income increase above a threshold amount or percentage: (if selected, specify threshold)\$200/month Other (list below) g.
 Yes No: Does the PHA plan to implement individual savings accounts for residents (ISAs) as an alternative to the required 12 month disallowance of earned income and phasing in of rent increases in the next year?
 (2) Flat Rents In setting the market-based flat rents, what sources of information did the PHA use to establish comparability? (select all that apply.)
 The section 8 rent reasonableness study of comparable housing Survey of rents listed in local newspaper Survey of similar unassisted units in the neighborhood Other (list/describe below) Flat Rents for HOPE VI developments at Orchard Commons and Orchard Gardens have been approved by the BHA and were implemented in April 2001.
 Flat Rents for Mission Main have been approved by the BHA and were implemented in January 2002.
+HOPE VI sites set their flat rents at the Tax Credi Maximum Rents.
 For updated flat rent information, contact the respective management offices.
-A fixed rent determined for each unit size based on a market analysis of comparable